MGough22/dream-team/README.md

 Welcome to the Team Project repository!
 This document outlines the workflow, branch structure, and best practices for collaborating effectively on this project.

+## See the live site here : https://nocturne-journal.netlify.app

 ## 📂 Branch Structure

 - main: The stable, production-ready branch.
 Only thoroughly reviewed and tested code is merged here.